-Now is as good time as any to start checking things off your to do list:
+Now is as good a time as any to start checking things off your to do list:

 - Get the nursery ready and stocked with everything you will need

-- Packing your hospital bag and put it in a place where it’s easily found
+- Pack your hospital bag and put it in a place where you can easily find it

-- Organise care for older children for when you’re in hospital
+- Organise care for older children while you’re in hospital

-- Stock freezer with meals for after you get home with your new baby
+- Stock the freezer with meals for after you get home with your new baby

-- Organise home delivery of groceries for the first few weeks after birth.
+- Organise home delivery of groceries for the first few weeks after the birth.

 33 Weeks Pregnant – Everything You Need To Know

-If you haven’t made a birth plan now is a great time to.
+If you haven’t made a birth plan now is a great time to do it.